yousufalazad/shortening-url-api/README.md

 7. Start the Local Development Server php artisan serve

-This will start the server at http://localhost:8000.

 8. Test the API with Postman

-You can now test the API endpoints using Postman.

 Encode URL:
 - Endpoint: POST http://localhost:8000/api/shorten
 - Request Body (JSON):